ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

 ## AST vs CST
-To represent the syntax and semantics of code, we have two types of tree structures: [AST](https://www.wikiwand.com/en/Abstract_syntax_tree) and [CST](https://eli.thegreenplace.net/2009/02/16/abstract-vs-concrete-syntax-trees/).
+To represent the syntax and structure of code, we have two types of tree structures: [AST](https://www.wikiwand.com/en/Abstract_syntax_tree) and [CST](https://eli.thegreenplace.net/2009/02/16/abstract-vs-concrete-syntax-trees/).

 AST stands for Abstract Syntax Tree, which is a **simplified** representation of the code that _omits some details_ like punctuation and whitespaces.
 CST stands for Concrete Syntax Tree, which is a more **faithful** representation of the code that _includes all the details_.